kmykoh97/My-first-website/README.md

 1. Create a file called `/_layouts/default.html` in your site
 3. Paste the default layout content writen by yourselves
-4. OR customize the layout as you'd like
+4. OR customize the layout as you'd like using html code

-## Roadmap
+## Contributor

-See the [open issues](https://github.com/pages-themes/slate/issues) for a list of proposed features (and known issues).
+kmykoh97(owner)
+...

 ## Project philosophy